Updating a Shared Bookmark

 DayBack's shared schedules are kept in sync in three ways: automatic updates, manual updates, and via the Update Shares API.

-If you're editing events inside the DayBack Calendar interface, then any changes you make to your existing events are synced to shares in real time.
-The happens in the background without any additional action on your part.
+If you're editing events inside the DayBack Calendar interface, then any changes you make to your existing events are synced to shares in real-time.
+This happens in the background without any additional action on your part.

 Naturally, we think you should be making all your substantive changes in the DayBack interface, as that's where you can see your schedule in context, see when resources may be over-scheduled, and work at longer time scales so deadlines don't sneak up on you.

-Yet sometimes edits are made outside the DayBack interface, such as in your other Salesforce pages or in Basecamp, or new events are added that apply to the filters of the share, and in those cases, you can rely on manual updating.
+Yet sometimes edits are made outside the DayBack interface, such as in your other Salesforce pages or in Basecamp.
+Maybe you've added new resources, or new events are added that apply to the filters of the share, and in those cases, you can rely on manual updating.